uiucseclab/MagBastard/README.md

 	Port 139 NetBIOS
 		- Chooses one of four reponses.
 		- It should be noted that Port 139 does not allow conenctions from the outside but connecting to the public IP from interally will alow a connection.
 Also nmaping will show that Samba is running
+		-
+	We could not get Labrea working because it will not listen on the local machine.
+As a result, we could not use it to listen and send its own SYNACK

 Things to be fixed